 Section 16.
-In addition to the General Board, the National Association shall perpetuate the following standing boards: The Board of Trustees of Welch College, The Board of International Missions, The Board of Home Missions, The Board of Retirement and Insurance, The Master's Men Board, The Board of Randall House Publications and The Board of Trustees of The Free Will Baptist Foundation.
+In addition to the General Board, the National Association shall perpetuate the following standing boards: The Board of Trustees of Welch College, The Board of International Missions, The Board of Home Missions, The Board of Retirement and Insurance, The Board of Women Nationally Active for Christ, The Board of Randall House Publications and The Board of Trustees of The Free Will Baptist Foundation.

 Section 17.
 Each of these Boards shall be composed of nine members who are elected by the National Association, according to an arrangement whereby each member has a term of office for six years, and their terms are arranged so that they expire in groups of three biennially.
 A member can serve no more than two full consecutive terms.
-The Board of Trustees of the Free Will Baptist Foundation shall also include the Director of the Board of Retirement and Insurance, the Director of International Missions, the Director of Home Missions, the Director of Master's Men, the Director of Randall House Publications, the President of Welch College, the Executive Director of Women Nationally Active For Christ, and the Executive Secretary of the National Association.
+The Board of Trustees of the Free Will Baptist Foundation shall also include the Director of the Board of Retirement and Insurance, the Director of International Missions, the Director of Home Missions, the Director of Randall House Publications, the President of Welch College, the Director of Women Nationally Active For Christ, and the Executive Secretary of the National Association.